About William Kentridge: The Pull of Gravity

 William Kentridge is known for his work across a range of media, including drawing, animated films, theatre and opera productions.
 His practice questions grand narratives from history, politics, science, literature and music, alongside an ongoing interrogation of the legacy of colonialism.
 His work references avant-garde movements such as Dada and Surrealism in his celebration of the illogical and darkly humorous.
 Kentridge has lived in Johannesburg throughout his life and his work is inextricably connected to the sociopolitical history and life of South Africa.

-The exhibition is generously supported by the Sakana Foundation in addition to Goodman Gallery, Hauser & Wirth, and Lia Rumma Gallery.
-Supported by the William Kentridge Exhibition Circle.
-Additional support from Stonehage Fleming.
+The exhibition is made possible through the generosity of the Sakana Foundation, Goodman Gallery, Hauser & Wirth, and Lia Rumma Gallery.
+Supported by the kind philanthropy of the William Kentridge Exhibition Circle.
+Logistics partner: Crozier Fine Arts.
+Additional support: Stonehage Fleming.

 You may also like